actions/actions-runner-controller/docs/adrs/2023-07-18-customize-listener-pod.md

 - `metadata.name`: Name of the listener pod
 - `metadata.namespace`: Namespace of the listener pod

+The change is extending the gha-runner-scale-set template.
+We will extend `values.yaml` file to add `listenerTemplate` object that is optional.

+If not provided, the listener will be created the same way it was created before.
+Otherwise, the `listenerTemplate.metadata` and the `listenerTemplate.spec` are going to be merged with the default listener specification.

+The way the merge will work is:

+1. Create a default spec used for the listener
+2. All non-reserved fields are going to be applied from the provided `listenerTemplate` if they are not empty.
+If empty, the default configuration is used.
+3. For the container:
+   1. If the container name is "listener", values specified for that container are going to be merged with the default listener container spec.
+The name "listener" serves just as an indicator that the container spec should be merged with the listener container.
+Name will be overwritten by the controller.
+All fields are optional, and non-null fields are merged as described above.
+   2. If the container name is **not** "listener", the spec provided for that container will be appended to the `pod.spec.containers` without any modifications.
+Fields that must be specified are the required fields for the kubernetes container spec.

 ### Pros:

 - Env `CONTROLLER_MANAGER_LISTENER_IMAGE_PULL_POLICY` can be removed as a global configuration for building Autoscaling listener resources